leo-caicedo/grownet-api/README.md

 ### Previous requirements

 Before installing, make sure you have Docker installed on your system.
 You'll also need Composer to manage PHP dependencies.
+PHP ^8.1 is required

 ## Installation
 Steps to follow